chondl/finaleinventory-examples/README.md

 finaleinventory-examples
 ========================

 Examples for working with APIs for finaleinventory.com.
 Finale has two different API sets.

 The REST API allows other systems to read and update data stored on the Finale service.
+Documentation at http://www.finaleinventory.com/developer/.

 The add-on API adds user interface elements to extend the Finale user interface using HTML and JavaScript.
+Documentation at http://www.finaleinventory.com/wfi/Integration_Add_ons

 - REST API examples: